Experienced Custody Lawyers in Montgomery and Bucks County, PA

 - The grandparent's relationship with the child resulted from parental consent or through a court order;

-- The grandparent accepts or is willing to assume responsibility for the child; and
+- The grandparent accepts or is willing to assume responsibility for the child

-- By meeting one of the following conditions:
+- The grandparents meet one of the following conditions:

-- The child is substantially at risk due to parental abuse, neglect, drug or alcohol abuse or incapacity; or
+- The child is substantially at risk due to parental abuse, neglect, drug or alcohol abuse, or incapacity

 - For at least 12 consecutive months, the child has resided with the grandparent, excluding brief temporary absences.
 Subsequently, the parents remove the child from home and file an action within six months of the child's removal.

 - The grandchild lived with the grandparents for twelve consecutive months.
-Then, the grandparents filed an action within six months the grandchild's removed from their home; or
+Then, the grandparents filed an action within six months of the grandchild's removal from their home.

 - The grandparent's relationship with the child began with parental consent or court order.
 Next, the child's parents commenced a custody proceeding.
 However, the parents disagree on whether the grandparents should have custody.